 The RUC did not investigate the UVF gang which carried out the massacre.
 It is not possible – at this time – to analyse how many more people were killed because the RUC let the bombers go free.
 We do not know who they were and what they did next.
 However, as an active service unit of the UVF in Belfast in 1971, it is certain they continued to kill.

 Ultimately, it proved impossible to resist internment for loyalists due to other crimes they committed.
-It was eventually introduced across the board in February 1973 after the UK was a member of the EEC.
+It was eventually introduced across the board in February 1973 which was after the EEC accession legislation had passed through parliament.

 In 1977 Robert James Campbell of the UVF was arrested for other terrorist offences and admitted his part in the bombing.
 He was given 15 life sentences for his part in the attack and another life sentence for the murder of Protestant workman, John Morrow, in January 1976.